danesjenovdan/parlanode/README.md

 ## Vue (new cards)

 Newer cards are implemented using [Vue](//vuejs.org/).
-Instead of being built outside and entered manually through the CMS, these cards exist entirely in the parlanode repo - their sources are stored in the `cards` folder.
+Instead of being built outside and entered manually through the CMS, these cards exist entirely in the parlanode repo - their sources (and development instructions) are stored in the `cards` folder.
 They are rendered using [vue-server-renderer](https://github.com/vuejs/vue/tree/dev/packages/vue-server-renderer)

 We intend to eventually port all cards to this format.